PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 17:25:14
+Last updated: 2024-04-07 17:25:49
-Random Quote: Did you think your dad was the only Mandalorian? - Bo-Katan
+Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark